go-slice/slice/README.md

 - **Advanced Operations**: Support for advanced functionality like filtering, sorting, shuffling, and reversing.
 - **Safe Indexing**: Support for negative indexes and index-bound checks.

+## Performance Characteristics

+- **No Extra Allocations**: This library is designed to avoid unnecessary memory allocations.
+Operations like shifting, popping, deleting, or inserting elements reuse the existing slice capacity wherever possible.
+This helps optimize memory usage and keeps performance consistent, especially in tight loops or high-frequency operations.
+- **Memory Zeroing**: When elements are deleted, shifted, or popped, the library automatically "zeroes out" the removed elements by setting them to the zero value of their type.
+This prevents potential memory leaks and ensures that the garbage collector can efficiently clean up unused elements.

 ## Installation

 ```bash